Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Extremely Fast Speeds on Its UK servers

-Despite having servers in only two UK cities (Coventry and London), there is clearly an elevated number of them to deliver high resolution streaming, even during peak hours.
+Despite having servers in only two UK cities (Coventry and London), there is clearly a large number of them to deliver high resolution streaming, even during peak hours.

 ExpressVPN’s servers in the UK connect instantly.